Sharbithat

 Sharbithat (شربيتات) is a coastal town in Dhofar, Oman.
 It is located at around 17°56′15″N 56°16′25″E, and is located in the wilayat of Sheleem.
 Sharbithat is situated around 430 km from Salalah, which is in the south of Sultanate of Oman.

 Characteristics

-Sharbithat is basically a fishing village, having a population of approximately 300 people.
-Fish caught from Sharbithat is sent to places like Dubai and Salalah, where it is packaged and exported to many countries.
-Sharbithat has a secondary school and a health center.
-A new housing colony has recently been built.
+Sharbithat is a fishing village, having a population of approximately 300 people.
+Fish caught from Sharbithat is sent to places like Dubai and Salalah, among others, where it is packaged and exported.
+Sharbithat has a secondary school, health center and housing colony.